 1. Navigate to your course home page.

-2. Click the forum (1) that you would like to subscribe to.
+2. Click the forum that you would like to subscribe to.

-3. Select Subscribe/Unsubscribe to this forum (2).
+3. Select Subscribe/Unsubscribe to this forum.

 Limit notifications from forums

-You cannot unsubscribe from forums (such as the News Forum) to which you have been forcibly subscribed by a course instructor.
+You cannot unsubscribe from forums (such as the Announcement Forum) to which you have been forcibly subscribed by a course instructor.
 However, you can limit the notifications you receive from those forums.
 Instead of receiving emails, a pop-up alert will notify you when you log in to Moodle.
-You can choose to limit forum notifications from all moodle courses, or only specific courses (that you are not forcibly subscribed to).
+You can choose to limit forum notifications from all Moodle courses, or only specific courses (that you are not forcibly subscribed to).

 Limiting Notifications in General:

-2. Forum Preferences (2) allows you to change forum notifications, read and auto mark post as read options.
+2. Forum Preferences allows you to change forum notifications, read and auto mark post as read options.

 The Automatically mark posts as read field allows you to determine whether posts in the standard forum activity are automatically read once you visit the page (generally easier), or whether you must click to mark a specific post as being read (giving you more control).

-1. Messaging (3) allows you to change when email and pop-up notifications are sent to you.
+1. Messaging allows you to change when email and pop-up notifications are sent to you.
 Scroll down to the Forums subsection to change forum notification settings.

 Limiting Notifications for Specific Forums: